DFHack/dfhack/docs/Compile.rst

 for all other purposes, including compiling DFHack, you should use a normal cmd.exe.

-**NOTE**: the above assumes you have none of Git, cmake and StrawberryPerl already installed.
+**NOTE**: the above assumes you have none of Git, CMake and StrawberryPerl already installed.
 If you do have one, you may want to remove that entry from the install command listed above - or, better, uninstall the copy you have now and re-install via Chocolatey, so that it can manage that program